Planning Permit Information

 • Easements/Street Vacation/Existing Utility Review

-The Pre-Approved ADU Plan permit allows applicants to submit Accessory Dwelling Unit (ADU) plans for pre-approval review and listing on the City’s website.
+The Pre-Approved ADU Plan permit allows applicants to submit Accessory Dwelling Unit (ADU) plans for pre-approval review and listing on the Cityโ€™s website.
 Through this process, the City reviews submitted plans for compliance with applicable zoning and building code standards.
 Approved plans may then be listed online for use by other applicants, consistent with AB 1332.
+The application fee covers two hours of Planning Division review and one hour of Building Division review.
+Additional fees will apply if further reviews are required.

 Requirements, Documentation, and Attachments